 Difficulties in Rapidly Expanding or Shrinking Operations

-In-house teams are not as flexible when it comes to scaling operations.
-If your content needs suddenly increase, you’ll have to go through the lengthy process of hiring new staff.
-Conversely, reducing staff without layoffs during lean periods might be challenging.
-This can be compared to owning a large boat; it’s not easy to quickly adjust its size to suit different outings.
+In-house teams aren’t as flexible with scaling up.
+If you suddenly need more content, you’ll have to go through the long process of hiring new staff.
+On the flip side, cutting back staff without layoffs during slow times can be tough.
+It’s like owning a big boat; you can’t easily adjust its size for different trips.

 Making the Decision: Key Factors